Breadfruit: Distribution and habitat

-The plant grows best below elevations below 650 m, but is found at elevations of 1550 m.
+The plant grows best at elevations below 650 m, but is found at elevations of 1550 m.
 Its preferred soils are neutral to alkaline (pH of 6.1-7.4) and either sand, sandy loam, loam, or sandy clay loam.
 Breadfruit is able to grow in coral sands and saline soils.
 The breadfruit is ultra-tropical, requiring a temperature range of 16–38 C and an annual rainfall of 2000-2500 mm.

 Nutrition

 Breadfruit is 71% water, 27% carbohydrates, and 1% protein, and contains negligible fat (table).
 In a reference amount of 100 g, raw breadfruit supplies 103 calories, is a rich source of vitamin C (32% of the Daily Value, DV), and provides a moderate source of potassium (16% DV), with no other nutrients in significant content.